de-DEen-US

 The computer and user profile migration feature doesn’t require an external software distribution solution.

-The software includes job tracking and validation features.
-These features allow you to monitor the progress of migrations on each remote endpoint.
-This is especially useful for large-scale projects.
+CopyRight2 includes job tracking and validation to monitor migration progress on each remote endpoint, which is especially useful for large-scale projects.

-You can also use the command line interface with an existing deployment solution.
+You can also use the command-line interface with your existing deployment solution.

 Status Overview